 Many of the other transconners I’ve talked to have told me that after their run across the USA, they feel like they don’t fit in at work, at home, or anywhere other than on the shoulder of a highway.
 After all, it’s been their life for a hundred days or so, sometimes more.
 They’ve quit their job, taken a sabbatical, sometimes even sold their home.
 They’ve often experienced something ineffable and transcendent.
 And they feel like they don’t belong anywhere.

 There’s a saying among some transconners that for at least a month after finishing your run, you should not sell your house, furniture, vehicles, change relationship status, or change your religion.

 I can see why.

 Changes in family relationships

 Running across the USA can strain even the strongest of relationships.
-Family members who’ve been crewing you go through the same struggles you do (except for running).
+Family members who’ve been crewing you go through the same struggles you do (except for the physical part).
 Those who support you from a distance may feel shut out of the hoopla.
 And sometimes you may find that any attention your run is getting is taking attention away from someone else’s life…a life that is just as wonderful and celebration-worthy as your media-centric, epic, personally transcendent extravaganza.